 Syntax Description mac-address Specify a MAC address. vlan vlan-id Specify a VLAN number.
 The range is from 1 to 4904. ip-address Specify an IP address. interface interface-id Specify an interface on which to add or delete a binding entry. expiry seconds Specify the interval (in seconds) after which the binding entry is no longer valid.
 The range is from 1 to 4294967295.
 Defaults No default database is d lefined.
 Command Modes Privileged EXEC Command History Release Modi ification 12.2(25)EX This command was introduced.
-Usage Guidelines In the DHCP snooping b address, an associated M binding applies, and the bindings. n you are testing or debugging the switch. binding database, each database entry, also referred to a binding, has an IP MAC address, the lease time (in hexadecimal format), the interface to which the VLAN to which the interface belongs.
-The database can have up to 8192 nooping binding privileged EXEC command to display only the dynamically se the show ip source binding privileged EXEC command to display the lly configured bindings.
-Examples This example shows how 1000 seconds on a port w to generate a DHCP binding configuration with an expiration time of in VLAN 1: Switch# ip dhcp snooping binding 0001.1234.1234 vlan 1 172.20.50.5 interface gigabitethernet0/1 expiry 1000 You can verify your setti binding privileged EXE ings by entering the show ip dhcp snooping binding or the show ip dhcp source EC command.
+Usage Guidelines Use this command when you are testing or debugging the switch.
+In the DHCP snooping binding database, each database entry, also referred to a binding, has an IP address, an associated MAC address, the lease time (in hexadecimal format), the interface to which the binding applies, and the VLAN to which the interface belongs.
+The database can have up to 8192 bindings. nooping binding privileged EXEC command to display only the dynamically se the show ip source binding privileged EXEC command to display the lly configured bindings.
+Examples This example shows how to generate a DHCP binding configuration with an expiration time of 1000 seconds on a port in VLAN 1: Switch# ip dhcp snoop gigabitethernet0/1 ex ping binding 0001.1234.1234 vlan 1 172.20.50.5 interface piry 1000 You can verify your setti binding privileged EXE ings by entering the show ip dhcp snooping binding or the show ip dhcp source EC command.